StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

     }
     ```

-1. Set the IP address of the node
+1. Set the IP address of the current node.
-2. The value of this parameter should be similar on all nodes
+2. Ensure consistency of this parameter across all nodes.
-3. Choose the value corresponding the half number of nodes +1 (for 3 nodes --> 2)
+3. Choose a value corresponding to half the number of nodes plus one (for 3 nodes, use 2).

+&nbsp;

-#### Database and index engine
+#### Database and Index Engine Configuration

-Update the configuration of thehive accordingly in `/etc/thehive/application.conf` :
+To ensure proper database and index engine configuration for TheHive, update the /etc/thehive/application.conf file as follows:

 !!!
 Example ""
     ```yaml title="/etc/thehive/application.conf" hl_lines="7"